National Movement for the Salvation of the Fatherland

 The National Movement for the Salvation of the Fatherland (Nacionalno Dviženie za Spasenie na Otecestvoto) is a nationalist political party in Bulgaria.

 History

 It was officially registered on 18 June 2003, chaired by Elijah Kirov.

-In the parliamentary elections in 2005 the party participated in National Union Attack, which won 8.14% of the vote (296,848 votes) and 21 members.
-On 7 June 2009 the new party president Todor Rashev submit an application to participate in the parliamentary elections, which is supported by the signatures of 17,130 voters.
-The party left Attack which is currently a single party.
-In the parliamentary elections held in 2009 the party won 0.04% of the vote (1,784 votes).
+In the parliamentary elections in 2005 the party was part of the list of National Union Attack, which received 8.14% of the vote and won 21 seats.
+On 7 June 2009 the new party president Todor Rashev submitted an application to participate in the parliamentary elections, which was supported by the signatures of 17,130 voters.
+In the parliamentary elections held in 2009 the party received 0.04% of the vote and failed to win a seat.